 Key Contributions

-• Extends Schäfer’s concept of “botting” beyond automated visibility strategies to encompass manual, playful, community-driven repetition.
+- Extends Schäfer’s concept of “botting” beyond automated visibility strategies to include manual, playful, community-driven repetitive posting.

-• Delivers one of the first platform-specific studies of botting on Reddit, contrasting it with the monetisation- and fame-driven dynamics observed on Instagram, Twitter/X, and YouTube.
+- Provides one of the first platform-specific studies of botting on Reddit, contrasting it with prior work on Instagram, Twitter/X, and YouTube.

-• Treats classification ambiguity (is it a bot or a human?) as itself an empirical finding rather than a methodological problem to be solved.
+- Treats classification ambiguity (whether accounts are “really” bots) as an analytic finding rather than a problem to be resolved.

-• Argues for a shift away from technical provenance detection toward community-based, context-sensitive moderation.
+- Argues for a shift from technical provenance detection toward community-based, context-sensitive moderation.

-• Contributes to theoretical debates on digital authenticity, counterpublics, and platform vernaculars by showing authenticity as performed rather than inherent.
+- Advances theory on digital authenticity, counterpublics, and platform vernaculars by showing authenticity as performed and negotiated.

 Methods